Running Multiple Nodes

 -

-Performance issues (Local Models): If running an Ollama model, ensure your system meets the performance requirements (>= 15 Eval TPS).
+Performance issues: Ensure your system meets the performance requirements (>= 15 Eval TPS).
 Use

-Network Issues: Firewalls or network configurations might prevent your node from communicating effectively.
+dkn-compute-launcher measure. - Network Issues: Firewalls or network configurations might prevent your node from communicating effectively.
 Ensure the required ports (default 4001) are open.

 Ollama Requirements

-Do I need Ollama installed if I only run API models?
+Do I need Ollama installed?

-Do I need Ollama installed if I only run API models?
+Do I need Ollama installed?

 Points Updates